-WRITING AND RESEARCH I (1)
+WRITING AND RESEARCH (1-3)

-Elements of Legal Writing.
-Instruction is conducted in small classes by the faculty in conjunction with tutors.
-Particular attention is paid to development of analytical and argumentative writing skills.
+Instruction in legal research and writing is conducted in small classes by tutors in conjunction with faculty members.
+Particular attention is paid to developing the analytical skills necessary to write both argumentative writings and legal memoranda.